JMariadlcs/racks-items-backend/README.md

 #### Normal users:

 - [**Open cases without being vip**]: no VIP users will also have the chance of winning clothes by openning cases withouth having a MrCrypto.
 In order to do so, a normal user will need to buy a ticket on the RacksItems MarketPlace.
+Normal users can also directly buy an item on the Marketplace.

 👉🏼 At this point you may be thinking... **what is the intention of winning tokenized clothes/items?**